Hashing

 • M must be prime of order 1e9 (bcz greater M -> more range of values)

-• But don't take of order 1e18 --> bcz during multiplication 1e9 will still lie inside long long int but 1e18 cannot.
+• But don't take of order 1e18 bcz during multiplication 1e9 will still be in range

-• x must be greater than max. value of s[i]
+• x must be greater than maximum value of s[i]

-That's why called rolling bcz once started from a character, it keeps adding character in O(1) --> just like anything keeps rolling once started the motion
+• That's why called rolling bcz once started from a character, it keeps adding character in O(1) → just like anything keeps rolling once started motion

 Comments